kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 - epn
 - ga
 - sonel
-- unavco

-The caveat is that UNAVCO is set to 15 sec because that is mostly what is there.
+<code>rinex2snr</code> currently downloads 15 second RINEX3 at unavco.

 If you don't know where your data are, you can try <code>-archive all</code>, which might try a few archives in sequence.
+Example calls:

 <code>rinex2snr onsa00swe 2020 298</code>